phloxic/videojs-sprite-thumbnails/README.md

 ### Initialization

 The plugin is initialized at player setup.
 This is sufficient when the player will play only one video and use its thumbnails.
+The single sprite image will be preloaded at player setup, usually on page load.

-The plugin also monitors all video sources on [loadeddata](https://docs.videojs.com/player#event:loadeddata) for a `spriteThumbnails` property which configures the plugin for this specific video.
+The plugin also monitors all video sources on [loadstart](https://docs.videojs.com/player#event:loadstart) for a `spriteThumbnails` property which configures the plugin for this specific video.
 A typical use case are [playlists](#playlist-example).
+Each sprite image is loaded before playback of the video to which it pertains.

 ### Playlist example